 Historic old San Augustine Jail will soon get new life as museum, library

-Historic old San Augustine Jail will soon get new life as museum - KSWO, Lawton, OK- Wichita Falls, TX: News, Weather, Sports.
-ABC, 24/7, Telemundo - The 1919 San Augustine County Jail will open in early 2017.
+Historic old San Augustine Jail will soon get new life as museum - KXXV-TV News Channel 25 - Central Texas News and Weather for Waco, Temple, Killeen The 1919 San Augustine County Jail will open in early 2017.
+A Texana Collection will be the feature attraction.

 Comments